BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ![Header](./Header.jpeg)

 # Overview #
 Welcome to Project Eye Pulse!
 Here, you can experiment with real-time eye blink detection.
-This project utilizes a pair of Micro:bit and Neuro:bit devices, leveraging muscle movements around your eyes and EOG (Electrooculography) filtering to detect blinks.
+This project utilizes a pair of micro:bit and neuro:bit devices, leveraging muscle movements around your eyes and EOG (Electrooculography) filtering to detect blinks.

 ## Check supplies ##
 To get started with this project, you will need the following materials:

-1. Micro:bit
+1. micro:bit
-2. Neuro:bit
+2. neuro:bit
 3. Cable
 4. Three Electrodes